pbs-assess/sdmTMB/README.md

 The main function is `sdmTMB()`.

-See `?predict.sdmTMB` for the most complete example.
+See `?sdmTMB` and `?predict.sdmTMB` for the most complete examples.